piclas-framework/piclas/doc/developerguide/020_styleguide.md

     !
 12. Sponge and source terms
     !
 13. Perform overintegration and apply Jacobian
     ! -----------------------------------------------------------------------------
-    ```

 Furthermore, the steps are required to be found at the appropriate position within the code.
-It is
-not allowed to just incorporate the corresponding number of the step within the code.
+It is not allowed to just incorporate the corresponding number of the step within the code.

-    ```
     !
 (0. Nullify arrays)
     !
-NOTE: UT and U are nullified in DGInit, and Ut is set directly in the volume integral, so in this implementation, !
-ARRAYS DO NOT NEED TO BE NULLIFIED, OTHERWISE THEY HAVE TO!
+NOTE: UT and U are nullified in DGInit, and Ut is set directly

     !
-CALL VNullify(nTotalU,Ut)
+1. Filter the solution vector if applicable, filter_pointer points to cut-off IF(FilterType.GT.0) CALL Filter_Pointer(U,FilterMat)

     !
-1. Filter the solution vector if applicable, filter_pointer points to cut-off filter or LAF filter (see filter.f90) IF(FilterType.GT.0) CALL Filter_Pointer(U,FilterMat)

-    !
 2. Convert Volume solution to primitive
     CALL ConsToPrim(PP_N,UPrim,U)

     !
-X. Update mortar operators and neighbour connectivity for the sliding mesh interface.
+X. Update mortar operators and neighbour connectivity for the sliding mesh CALL PrepareSM()
-    CALL PrepareSM()

     !
-3. Prolong the solution to the face integration points for flux computation (and do overlapping communication) ! -----------------------------------------------------------------------------------------------------------
+3. Prolong the solution to the face integration points for flux computation ! --------------------------------------------------------------
     !
-General idea: The slave sends its surface data to the master, where the flux is computed and sent back to the slaves.
+General idea: The slave sends its surface data to the master ! where the flux is computed and sent back to the slaves.
     !
 Steps:
-    ! * (these steps are done for all slave MPI sides first and then for all remaining sides):
+    ! (these steps are done for all slave MPI sides and then for all remaining sides):
     !
 3.1)  Prolong solution to faces and store in U_master/slave.
+    !
 Use them to build mortar data (split into 2/4 smaller sides).
+    ![3.2)] The information which element is a DG or FV subcells element is stored !       in FV_Elems per element.
+    ![3.3)] The reconstruction of slopes over element interfaces requires, !       besides U_slave and FV_Elems_slave, some more information that !       has to be transmitted from the slave to the master MPI side.
     !
-Then U_slave can be communicated from the slave to master MPI side.
-    ![3.2)] The information which element is a DG or FV subcells element is stored in FV_Elems per element.
-To know which of the
-    !       data inside the face-arrays U_master/slave is DG or FV the FV_Elems is 'prolongated' (copied) to FV_Elems_master/slave.
-    !
-These directly correspond to U_master/slave and must be handled in the same way as U_master/slave.
-Therefore they are
-    !       'mortarized' and then FV_Elems_slave is transmitted like U_slave.
-    ![3.3)] The reconstruction of slopes over element interfaces requires, besides U_slave and FV_Elems_slave, some more !       information that has to be transmitted from the slave to the master MPI side (same direction as U_slave and !
-FV_Elems_slave), which does the whole flux computation.
-    !
-This additional data is different for the two the element types (DG or FV) and is stored in the multipurpose array
-    !
-FV_multi_master/slave.
-    !
 3.4)  Finish all started MPI communications (after step 2. due to latency hiding)

     #if USE_MPI
     !
 Step 3 for all slave MPI sides
     !
-3.1)
+3.1) Prolong solution to faces and store in U_master/slave.
+    !
+Use them to build mortar data (split into 2/4 smaller sides).
     CALL StartReceiveMPIData(U_slave,DataSizeSide,1,nSides,MPIRequest_U(:,SEND),SendID=2) !
 Receive MINE / U_slave: slave -> master
     CALL StartReceiveSM_MPIData(PP_nVar,U_MorRot,MPIRequestSM_U,SendID=2) !
 Receive MINE / U_slave: slave -> master
     CALL ProlongToFaceCons(PP_N,U,U_master,U_slave,L_Minus,L_Plus,doMPISides=.TRUE.)